neondatabase/website/content/docs/guides/logical-replication-rds-to-neon.md

    (1 row)
    ```

+For information about connecting to RDS from `psql`, see [Connect to a PostgreSQL DB instance](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_GettingStarted.CreatingConnecting.PostgreSQL.html#CHAP_GettingStarted.Connecting.PostgreSQL).

 ### Allow connections from Neon

-You need to allow connections to your AWS RDS Postgres instance from Neon.
-You can do this by editing your instance's security group, which you can find a link to from your AWS RDS Postgres instance page.
+You need to allow inbound connections to your AWS RDS Postgres instance from Neon.
+You can do this by editing your instance's CIDR/IP - Inbound security group, which you can find a link to from your AWS RDS Postgres instance page.

+1. Click on the security group name.
+2. Click on the security group ID.
+3. From the **Actions** menu, select **Edit inbound rules**.
-Add a rule that allows traffic from all of the IP addresses for your Neon project's region.
+4. Add rules that allow traffic from each of the IP addresses for your Neon project's region.

-Neon uses 3 to 6 IP addresses per region for this outbound communication, corresponding to each availability zone in the region.
+   Neon uses 3 to 6 IP addresses per region for outbound communication, corresponding to each availability zone in the region.
 See [NAT Gateway IP addresses](/docs/introduction/regions#nat-gateway-ip-addresses) for Neon's NAT gateway IP addresses by region.
+5. When you're finished, click **Save rules**.

 <Admonition type="note">
-You could specify a rule for `0.0.0.0/0` to allow traffic from any IP address.
+You can specify a rule for `0.0.0.0/0` to allow traffic from any IP address.
 However, this configuration is not considered secure.
 </Admonition>

 ### Create a publication on the source database